Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Minecraft Task Details

-To fully validate the multitask planning and execution capability of our agent, we distill 71 tasks from the 1572 programmatic tasks of Minedojo\!~ \cite{minedojo} and select them as the set of evaluation tasks.
+To fully validate the multitask planning and execution capability of our agent, we choose over 70 tasks from the Minecraft Universe Benchmark~\cite{mcu} as the set of evaluation tasks.
+These tasks are related to items that can be obtained in the Minecraft overworld.
+These tasks are also a subset of MineDojo~\cite{minedojo} programmatic tasks.
 Minedojo exists some programmatic tasks sharing the same object item given different conditions (e.g., obtain wool given shear or obtain wool given nothing).
 Minedojo expands the richness of the same tasks (sharing the same Minecraft item as an object) by giving different initial conditions (e.g., \texttt{obtain wool given shears} or \texttt{obtain wool given nothing}).
-We keep only the 71 hardest conditions (i.e. \texttt{given nothing}) as tasks, and we call the set of tasks TASK101.
+We keep only the 71 hardest conditions (i.e. \texttt{given nothing}) as tasks.

-We list all task names, objects, and their reasoning steps for planning in Table~\ref{tab:task_list}.
+We list all task names, objects, and their required skills number for planning from Table~\ref{tab:mt1_task_list} to Table~\ref{tab:mt8_task_list}.
 Object item is used as the basis for the successful completion of the task.
 These objects cannot be obtained directly from the environment, and usually require multiple goals (i.e., reasoning steps) to be constructed.
 Here we only consider the number of required goal types, and multiple identical goals are unified into 1 reasoning step.
 Note that the reasoning steps for each task are not fixed, and as the initial state of the agent and the biome is in change, more reasoning steps may be required to complete it, we only report the most basic case here.

 As shown in Figure~\ref{fig:ablation_goalmodel}, for each task, a relaxed (longer) maximum episode steps will increase the success rate of the task.
 To fully test the efficiency of our method, we set an upper limit on the episode length for each task.
 Since different tasks have different difficulty levels, we double the average completion time of human players for different meta-tasks as the upper limit of the episode.
 The play time are computed as corresponding maximum steps (i.e., Max.
 Steps in Table~\ref{tab:meta_task}) of episode length at 20Hz.